Ended WaSH Engineer-Officer

-- Develop detailed bills of quantities (BOQ) and drawings for the construction/Rehabilitation works required at the sanitation facilities in the health centres, based on assessment and program requirements, ensuring that recommended work is child-friendly and within the minimum SPHERE standard.
+- Develop specifications based on assessment and program requirements, ensuring that recommended work is child-friendly and within the minimum SPHERE standard

-- Supervise the construction/rehabilitation process, ensuring that it is completed within timelines and according to approved BOQs.
+- Supervise the construction/rehabilitation process, ensuring that it is completed within timelines and in accordance with approved BOQs

 - Where necessary, take samples for laboratory testing of materials and workmanship

-- Ensure that variations are approved by WASH TA/WASH manager according to SC procedures before giving work order to the contractor
+- Ensure that variations are approved by head of office / Program manager and /or WASH/CLTS specialist according to IMC procedures before giving work order to the contractor

-- Verify incoming materials are of the highest quality and from acceptable country of origin.
+- Verify incoming materials are of the highest quality and from acceptable country of origin (as required)

 - Develop and implement safety standard checklists ensuring that children’s safety is central

-- Ensure the Contractor is compliant with Statutory Law and SC safety and security protocols on all construction/rehab sites.
+- Ensure the Contractor is compliant with IMC safety and security protocols on all construction/rehab sites.